Making Plans for the Future with RAby Lene Andersen, MSW Patient Advocate

 What it takes, more than anything else, is hope and that is terrifying.
 Hoping that things will work out and RA throwing a spanner in the works is a devastating moment.
 Building up the nerve to hope again after your previous hopes have been dashed, is harder every time.
 But it is an essential part of fighting back against the insidious erosion of your self, your core, that RA can so easily achieve.
 Daring to hope is the greatest enemy RA has.
 Hope is what makes us say that we have RA, but RA does not have us.
 Hope lends us the courage to live, to pursue dreams, to get out there even though RA is muttering at us, threatening to take over.

 Having goals and dreams and aspirations, following them all and working to make them a reality, is the only way to create the kind of life that you can look back on with satisfaction, whether it's on New Year's Eve or when you're 80 years old.

 It is not about achieving the goals and dreams, but about having them and doing something active to pursue them.
 And when RA gets in your way which it will, inevitably it is about getting through that and out to the other side where you can continue pursuing those dreams and goals.
 Just like anyone else, you will achieve some of them, others not, and the journey will make it all worthwhile.
 So tell those whisperings of doubt to hit the road and do the same yourself.
 Have adventures, big or small, love and live and laugh.
 Dare to dream and dare to do something to make them real.

 What happened to my quest to realize my dream?
 It didn't go smoothly there were a lot of starts and stops, but I was stubborn.
 Every time things got derailed, I get back on track as soon as it was possible.
 The book was published three years after I made my plan and I'm now working on another one.

-What dreams do you want to pursue in 2015?
+What dreams do you want to pursue?